-- Lead council for a commodities trading company in toxic tort litigation involving alleged MTBE contamination in California, New Jersey, and New York.
+- Lead counsel for a commodities trading company in toxic tort litigation involving alleged MTBE contamination in California, New Jersey, and New York.

-- Represented companies and industrial trade associations in numerous rulemaking challenges and permit appeals as petitioners, intervenors and amici curiae before U.S. Courts of Appeal and the EPA’s Environmental Appeals Board.
+- Represented companies and industry trade associations in numerous rulemaking challenges and permit appeals as petitioners, intervenors, and amici curiae before U.S. Courts of Appeal and the EPA’s Environmental Appeals Board.

-- Organized the response of multiple clients in the manufacturing and electric power industries to grand jury subpoenas and EPA information requests.
+- Organized the response of multiple clients in the manufacturing and electric power industries to grand jury investigations and EPA information requests under the Clean Air Act.

 Selected Presentations and Publications

-- Up In the Air: The Future of Environmental Management for Hydraulic Fracturing Will be About Air, Not Water, Idaho Law Rev. (forthcoming 2013), presented at Legal Aspects of Hydraulic Fracturing: An Idaho Law Review Symposium (Mar.
+- Jim Wedeking, Up In the Air: The Future of Environmental Management for Hydraulic Fracturing Will be About Air, Not Water, 49 Idaho Law Rev. 437 (2013), presented at Legal Aspects of Hydraulic Fracturing: An Idaho Law Review Symposium (Mar.
 29, 2013)

 - Jim Wedeking, Maximum Contaminant Levels and Environmental Injuries, 28 J. Contemp.
 Health L. & Pol’y 183 (2012)